ryanfitzer/csscat/readme.md

     $ cd path/to/where/you/installed/csscat
     $ node smoke-test/test.sample

-If you're browser does not automatically open index.html (currently OSX only), use the following url:
+If your browser does not automatically open index.html (currently OSX only), use the following url:

     file://path/to/where/you/installed/csscat/tests/sample-build/index.html